FahadAdnan/Universal-Downloader/README.md

 A current minimum-viable-product of an application made to Download, Play, and Alter Music.
 The inspiration for this project was to find an alternative to subscription based services like Spotify.

-Current Developers on this project: Fahad Adnan and Zayd Adnan
+Current Developers on this project: [https://github.com/FahadAdnan]Fahad Adnan and [https://github.com/zaydadnan08]Zayd Adnan

 There are 3 main features of the application:
 ### ⬇️ Downloader